nyg/smtp-pranks/README.md

 [INFO] ------------------------------------------------------------------------
 ```

-The built `jar` is placed in the `target` directory.
+This will also run unit tests.
+An internet connection is required for them to succeed.
+Tests can be skipped using the `-Dmaven.test.skip=true` option.
+The built JAR is placed in the `target` directory.
 Run it with the following command:

 ```sh
 $ java -jar target/smtp-pranks-1.0.0.jar